cantis/CoinPurse/readme.md

 ## 17 January
 Got the settings system split out to save the session to disk and I was able to get it to load the last used session

+## 28 January
+Added a Game Session filter, so you can look at the Entries for that session only.
+This also required a cleanup of the settings storage.
+I moved the 'session' code out of the routes and other modules and it's only used in the utility.
+Essentially
+I use the session object as a cache if a value is in the session I return that vs. hitting the Database if it isn't I retrieve it.
+This has required a re-work of the testing to make sure we are inside an application context that provides a session object to flask so this works, this has been done as well.